Jeremy Strong (author): Romans on the Rampage

 His humorous writing often makes use of his childhood and primary teaching experiences.
 His story There's A Viking In My Bed was made into a BBC children's TV series and he has won several awards including the prestigious "Children's Book Award 1997" for The Hundred Mile an Hour Dog, the "Manchester Book Award" for his teen novel Stuff and the "Sheffield Book Award" for Beware, Killer Tomatoes.

 Strong's final novel, Fox Goes North was published posthumously by Scholastic in October 2024.
 The story tells of a band of animal companions who travel northwards in a topsy-turvey caravan on their quest to see the Northern Lights.
 For the elderly fox, it will be her final journey.
-In an interview with Nikkki Gamble, Strong said that as he was writing the story, he became aware that he was writing the story of his own journey too.
+In an interview with Nikki Gamble, Strong said that as he was writing the story, he became aware that he was writing the story of his own journey too.

 Personal life

 Strong married his first wife Susan Noot, a teacher, in 1973 and they had two children together, Daniel and Jessica.
 They divorced and in 2006 Strong met Gillian Dean and they married two years later.
 Strong has two stepdaughters, from his second marriage, Rosa and Isabel.
 He lived in Bradford-on-Avon, with his wife and their two cats and four hens.

 Strong died from bone cancer on 4 August 2024.
 He was 74 years old.